 Even with a multifactorial treatment approach per standards of care, patients with T2D have substantial risk of CVD and microvascular disease4

 Intensive therapy also falls short when it comes to reducing CV risk

-Two large studies indicate that aggressive A1C reductions do not always correlate with reduced CV risk.10,11
+Two large studies indicate that aggressive A1C reductions as part of a multifactorial CV risk reduction do not always correlate with reduced CV risk.10,11

 Study showing CV risk with conventional vs intensive therapy

-Even intensive therapyc for CVD leaves residual CV risk in patients with diabetes (STENO-2 study)d,12,13
+Even intensive therapyc for CVD leaves residual CV risk in patients with diabetes (STENO-2 study)12,13,d

 - In the STENO-2 study, death from CVD was reduced by 62% but not eliminated12